MultiSafepay/docs/content/tools/multisafepay-control/users.md

 6. Select the appropriate [user rights](/tools/multisafepay-control/users/#user-rights) on the right side
 7. Click on _Add user_ on the top right corner.

 An unlimited number of users can be added to your account.
+All users under your account share the same secure code.
 It is not possible to delete a user from your user management, however, it is possible to disable them.

 > Multiple users can be created within your [MultiSafepay Control](https://merchant.multisafepay.com).
 However, it must be noted that the secure code when logging in to your MultiSafepay Control is identical for all users.